Contributing to vibe-qc¶

 By submitting a patch, pull request, or any other contribution to vibe-qc, you agree that:

-Your contribution is licensed under the Mozilla Public License 2.0 (the project licence — see
+Your contribution is licensed under the Mozilla Public License 2.0 (the project license — see

-LICENSE).You grant the project owner (Michael F. Peintinger) the right to relicense your contribution under alternative terms, including a future commercial licence, alongside the MPL 2.0 public licence.
+LICENSE).You grant the project owner (Michael F. Peintinger) the right to relicense your contribution under alternative terms, including a future commercial license, alongside the MPL 2.0 public license.
 You retain copyright.

 This is a lightweight alternative to a formal Contributor License Agreement.
 If you’re not comfortable with (2), please open an issue before contributing so we can discuss.